Top 10 things to do in Boston

 What finer destination could you hope for on a rainy Boston day than the New England Aquarium?
 Packed full of attractions and information this is an awesome option for anyone who wants to find out more about the local marine life or just fancies chilling out in the warm.
 Stars of the aquarium include: a giant ocean tank which simulates a Caribbean coral reef as well as a thinking gallery which contains literally thousands of little fishies.
 With seals, penguins and live presentations this is a guaranteed winner if you’re in the Central Wharf district on a grey day.

-Affectionately referred to as just The Hancock, the John Hancock Tower has been a permanent fixture on the Boston skyline since the late 70’s and, as it stands at almost 800 feet tall, it’s pretty hard to miss.
+Affectionately referred to as just The Hancock, the John Hancock Tower, renamed 200 Clarendon in 2015, has been a permanent fixture on the Boston skyline since the late 70’s and, as it stands at almost 800 feet tall, it’s pretty hard to miss.
 If you’re hoping to catch the view from the top then you’ll be out of luck however, the neighbouring Prudential Tower, Boston’s second tallest building, has an observation deck on the 50th floor and offers some awesome views as well as a restaurant, two floors higher up.

 Old Ironsides is a massive three-mast frigate that is regarded as the oldest floating vessel of its kind.
 Built in Boston and now residing at Pier One within the old Charlestown yard, this warship forms the last stop on the Boston Freedom Trail and presents visitors with a chance to tour and find out more about her fascinating naval heritage.
 With loads of educational and historic events taking place throughout the year this is one of Boston’s fondest sites and even if you’re not completing the whole Freedom Trail, it’s well-worth stepping on-board and soaking up the salty tales.